USDA Food Supply Chain Guaranteed Loan Program (FSC)

-How can loan funds be used?
+How can USDA commercial loan program funds be used?
 Eligible uses include, but are not limited to:

 - Business conversion, enlargement, repair, modernization, or development